Robdel12/DropKick/readme.md

 #### Other changes:

 * File name now doesn't show DK version.
 This is so pull requests are easier to go through even when we release new versions.
+* Removed images and the dropdown arrow is now done with CSS.
 * dk_container now has the same classes applied to as the original select had
 * DK now reverts to the orginal selects on mobile
 * Minified version supplied